House votes to decriminalize marijuana, but Senate fate dim

 The House approved the bill Friday with a mostly party-line vote of 220-204.
 All but two voting Democrats backed the measure, while only three Republicans did.

 The measure would require federal courts to expunge prior marijuana convictions and conduct resentencing hearings for those completing their sentences.
-It also authorizes a 5% sales tax on marijuana and marijuana products that would be used for grant programs focused on job training, substance abuse treatment and loans to help disadvantaged small businesses get into the marijuana industry.
+It also authorizes a 5% tax on marijuana and marijuana products that would gradually increase to 8% over five years.
+The money would be used for grant programs focused on job training, legal aid, substance abuse treatment and loans to help disadvantaged small businesses get into the marijuana industry.

+The Congressional Budget Office estimated that thousands of inmates would be released earlier than under current law, saving about $800 million over a 10-year period.
+Overall, the federal deficit would be reduced by nearly $3 billion over the next decade.

 Democrats said the nation’s federal prohibition on marijuana has had particularly devastating consequences for minority communities.
 House Majority Leader Steny Hoyer, D-Md., cited statistics that showed Black Americans were four times more likely than white Americans to be arrested for marijuana possession, even though they use it at similar rates.